In-depth exploration: Can removing logical tag lines in AnQiCMS templates really improve parsing speed?

 In actual operation, I suggest you:

-- Prioritize code readability: Give priority to the tidiness and readability of template code.
-Overuse of
+1. Prioritize code readability.: Give priority to the tidiness and readability of template code.
+Overuse-may make the template code seem a bit long-winded, which actually reduces maintenance efficiency

--The syntax is used to simplify output.
-For example, when outputting list items in a loop, ensure that each list item is closely connected and avoid any blank lines in between.
+3. Use hyphen syntax appropriatelyWhen you find that the generated HTML contains a large number of unnecessary blank lines, which affects the file size or development debugging, you can selectively use it.-Syntax to simplify output.
+For example, when outputting items in a loop, ensure that each item is closely connected and avoid blank lines in between.

-AnQiCMS aims to provide a stable, flexible, and efficient content management solution.Its powerful Go language background and rich feature set is enough to help you build high-performance websites.On the path to performance, we should wisely choose optimization strategies and focus our energy on the sections that bring the most return.
+AnQiCMS is committed to providing a stable, flexible and efficient content management solution.Its powerful Go language background and rich feature set is enough to help you build high-performance websites.On the path to pursuing performance, we should wisely choose optimization strategies and focus our energy on the aspects that bring the greatest return.

-The main function of this syntax is to control the white space in the template output.When a minus sign is added to the left or right of a logical tag, it tells the template engine to remove the blank line or blank character adjacent to the left or right of the tag, thereby generating a more compact and tidy HTML output.It is more for code formatting and optimization of the output file size, rather than a significant improvement in server-side parsing speed.
+This syntax mainly controls the whitespace characters in the template output.When a minus sign is added to the left and right of a logical tag, it tells the template engine to remove the blank line or blank character adjacent to the tag on the left or right, thus generating a tighter, cleaner HTML output.It is more for code formatting and optimizing the size of the output file, rather than significantly improving the server-side parsing speed.

-2. Besides removing blank lines, what are some more effective template performance optimization methods for AnQiCMS?
+2. In addition to removing blank lines, what are some more effective template performance optimization methods for AnQiCMS?

-archiveListUse efficient query conditions to avoid retrieving unnecessary data. - Image Optimization:Use AnQiCMS built-in image compression and WebP conversion features to reduce image file size.
+• Image optimization:Use AnQiCMS built-in image compression and WebP conversion features to reduce image file size.

-- CDN Acceleration:Deploy static resources (such as CSS, JS, images) to CDN to accelerate user access speed.
+• CDN Acceleration:Deploy static resources (such as CSS, JS, images) to CDN to speed up user access.